Chapter 2:

 Harmony promised she would.

 Later, Lysar brought her to an orphanage, where children without parents sat on the floor, sewing little toys out of scraps of cloth.
-Their eyes were large, filled with sorrow, but when they saw Lysar, they lit up with hope.
+Their ears drooped slightly in shyness at first, but tails lifted in joy when they saw Lysar, and their eyes lit up with hope.

 One little girl with gray ears tugged at Harmony’s sleeve.